By the end of this section, you will be able to:

-- Calculate the instantaneous velocity given the mathematical equation for the velocity.
+- Calculate the instantaneous velocity given the mathematical equation for the position.

 - Calculate the speed given the instantaneous velocity.

 We have now seen how to calculate the average velocity between two positions.
 However, since objects in the real world move continuously through space and time, we would like to find the velocity of an object at any single point.
 We can find the velocity of the object anywhere along its path by using some fundamental principles of calculus.
 This section gives us better insight into the physics of motion and will be useful in later chapters.

 The quantity that tells us how fast an object is moving anywhere along its path is the instantaneous velocity, usually called simply velocity.
 It is the average velocity between two points on the path in the limit that the time (and therefore the displacement) between the two events approaches zero.
 To illustrate this idea mathematically, we need to express position x as a continuous function of t denoted by x(t).
 The expression for the average velocity between two points using this notation is .
 To find the instantaneous velocity at any position, we let and .
 After inserting these expressions into the equation for the average velocity and taking the limit as , we find the expression for the instantaneous velocity: